 For exchange students, the UCPH semester runs from the first week of September through mid-December.
 Students arrive in Copenhagen at the end of August to participate in the "Start Study Week", and orientation organized by the Faculty of Science.
 UCPH also has an orientation that students are required to attend.
 Caltech students take exams at the end of Block 1 for science courses.
 If they are given permission by the instructor, they can take one class in Block 2.
-Exams are taken in December or papers are due for classes not on the block schedule, e.g. the required Danish Language class, the Danish Culture, Humanities, and Economics classes.
+Exams are taken in December or papers are due for classes not on the block schedule, e.g., the required Danish Culture, Humanities, and Economics classes.

-Number of Courses/Units
+Number of Courses/Units SEP